voxel-wiki/voxel-wiki.github.io/content/wiki/round-planets/index.md

 Example: [Creating Voxel Planet](https://hiteshkrsahu.medium.com/generating-voxel-planet-using-3d-simplex-noise-3ab011fd88ec).

 {% info_notice() %}
+**Note:** The term 'naïve' in computer-science means 'straightforward', as to not use any specific knowledge or assumptions; it can/should be understood as meaning 'nothing special'.

-While this method *is* called 'naïve', it is the *only* method that creates truly continuous planets, making the name quite the misnomer.
+Regardless, it's the *only* method that creates *truly* continuous planets.
 {% end %}

 ## Torus